david-mohr/VendWeighScales/readme.md

 # CBR Food Coop's* Vend Weigh Scale Extension
 ### *Adapted from Manly Food Coop's Vend Weigh Scale Extension

-## What is it?

-The Vend cloud based POS software has [no plans of supporting any kind of weigh scales](https://support.vendhq.com/hc/en-us/articles/360000716176-Can-I-connect-Vend-to-my-weighing-scale-) (for selling things like fruit and veg).
-Amazingly some people at the Manly Food Co-op worked out a way to do it.
-Manly Food Co-op has the CAS SW-IC RS model weigh scale whereas we in Canberra have the older CAS AP-1.
-We have adapted their Chrome extension to suit.

 ## Troubleshooting

 If the scales don't function in Vend, try the following in this order: